AndreiCostinescu/HMAR_Location/README.md

 - added new data
 - added some constraint to prevent the front and back part of sectormap from changing drastically -still need to address the issue of curved ends#####

+[20]
+- 04/04/2017
+- new data
+- reworked how to deal with begin and end situation of sectormap
+- for case of curve we ignore if the curve goes backwards